tenasi/labcert/README.md

 LabCert is an open-source application for simple and flexible certificate management.
 It is ideal for home labs or home networks in general.
 Existing PKI management software like OpenXPKI or Hashicorps Vault is either relatively complex or is missing a fancy and intuitive user interface.
 Most of the existing solutions are solely focused on enterprise customers.
 LabCert on the other hand is for everyone who just wants an intuitive and simple UI to generate basic (RSA) certificates for a home lab (network).

 # DISCLAIMER
 LabCert is still in active development.
 Version 1.0.0 will be released when it is ready.
-However, if you have any additional feature requests or feel features should be prioritized differently, feel free to open an issue.
+However, if you have any additional feature requests or belive features should be prioritized differently, feel free to open an issue.

 # Building from Source
 TBD